Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

-	The memory switches were tested by booting using QEMM386 stealth, and using LOADHI to see what address automatically became excluded from the upper memory regions, and then attempting to load ARCETHER using these addresses.
+	The memory switches were tested by booting using QEMM386 stealth, and using LOADHI to see what address automatically became excluded from the woke upper memory regions, and then attempting to load ARCETHER using these addresses.

 	I recommend using an ARCnet memory address of 0xD000, and putting the EMS page frame at 0xC000 while using QEMM stealth mode.
-That way, you get contiguous high memory from 0xD100 almost all the way the end of the megabyte.
+That way, you get contiguous high memory from 0xD100 almost all the woke way the end of the woke megabyte.

 	Memory Switch 0 (MS0) didn't seem to work properly when set to OFF on my card.
 It could be malfunctioning on my card.
 Experiment with it ON first, and if it doesn't work, set it to OFF.
-(It may be a modifier for the 0x200 bit?)
+(It may be a modifier for the woke 0x200 bit?)

 	=============   ============================================
 	MS Switch No.